xezo360hye/randemoji/README.md

 # RandEmoji
-You input a string and parameter, I give you string with emojis instead of spaces.
+You input a string and parameter, I give you that string with emojis instead of spaces.
 Very simple

 ## Using
 ### Step 1